 But before I rely on the philosophies of the world, I will refocus on speaking with love, inviting the Spirit in to our home, and praying for guidance from heaven as I teach my kids.
 That is what teaches.
 I will turn to the scriptures before turning to the how to teach manuals.
 (But I’ll still read both.)

 Here is the Topical Guide to the Scriptures about Teaching with the Spirit.
 I plan on revisiting these scriptures frequently as I review what it is that I need to be doing as a homeschooling teacher and especially as a mother.

 I just want to add a point for the secular homeschoolers (or public teachers) out there, because there is a place in homeschooling/education for you as well.
 I, obviously, teach with prayer.
 I am a religious person and take that seriously.
 It is an important part of my life.

 But because I believe truth is light, I also believe that when anyone teaches (even if you do not believe in God or the Holy Spirit), that those truths likewise will teach your children.
 Secular homeschoolers, teach with truth.
 It is also what will teach your kids.
 Even if you do not believe in the Spirit of God, teach with truth.
 (Reread this post with “truth” instead of spirit if need be.)

 Teaching Going Forward

 Are homeschool parents experts in education?
 No. Do we need to have a degree in teaching or extra training in education in order to teach our kids?
 No.

-We are blessed with the ability to teach with the Spirit, and by doing so can meet the needs of our kids as we teaching them at home.
+We are blessed with the ability to teach with the Spirit (with Truth), and by doing so can meet the needs of our kids as we teaching them at home.